Taizan Maezumi: Biography

-Due to his training in three Japanese lineages, Maezumi employed both Rinzai kōan study and Sōtō shikantaza in his teaching curriculum—an approach developed by his teacher Hakuun Yasutani.
-He was known to be especially strict about the posture of his students while sitting zazen.
-Maezumi used a range of kōans from different Zen traditions, including the Blue Cliff Record, The Gateless Gate, Transmission of the Lamp, and the Book of Equanimity.
-According to author and Dharma Successor Gerry Shishin Wick, Maezumi was also fond of a particular saying—"appreciate your life."
-This also is the title of a compiled book of teachings by Maezumi, published by Shambhala Publications.
-In it Maezumi says, "I encourage you.
-Please enjoy this wonderful life together.
-Appreciate the world just this!
-There is nothing extra.
-Genuinely appreciate your life as the most precious treasure and take good care of it."

-Criticism

 Maezumi publicly admitted he was an alcoholic in 1983, and sought treatment at the Betty Ford Center.
 This coincided with revelations that he had been having sexual relationships with some of his female followers at the Zen Center of Los Angeles despite being married to his wife, Martha Ekyo Maezumi, "including one of the recipients of his dharma transmission".
 According to Kirsten Mitsuyo Maezumi, this "caused the separation of my parents and was the reason my mother left the Zen Center of Los Angeles with my brother and [me] in 1983".

 Maezumi was forthcoming in admitting his mistakes and did not justify his behaviors.
 These events caused much turmoil in his school, and many students left as a result.
 Some members who stayed described themselves as forced to see Maezumi on a more human level, even seeing this period as a breakthrough for them, no longer deluded into thinking a teacher could be beyond imperfection.
 Both Bays and Tetsugen Bernard Glassman founded their own sanghas at this time.
 When remembering Maezumi, author David Chadwick had this to say: "I'd say he had an interesting mix of humility and arrogance.
 Mainly to me he'd seem arrogant at a distance, but close up he'd be right there with me not putting on any airs."

+Maezumi died on May 15, 1995, while visiting his family in Japan, drowning in bath while being drunk.
+Not long before dying, he intended to create an inka shomei (dharma transmission) ceremony for Tetsugen Bernard Glassman, to acknowledge the Sanbo Kyodan connection of his past as an integral part of the Dharma transmission of White Plum Asanga.